mikosik/smooth-build/doc/tutorial.md

-When you run build second time, you will notice that javac task is re-executed (as content of *.java files has changed) but because only formatting of the file changed, compilation will produced exactly the same *.class files as before.
+When you run build second time, you will notice that javac task is re-executed (as content of *.java files has changed) but because only formatting of the file changed, compilation will produce exactly the same *.class files as before.
 Smooth won't execute `jar` function at all as result of such execution is already in its cache.
 Console output will contain "cache" word at the end of the line